 Lastly, we wanted to build community.
 Having a child with cancer is so isolating.
 And to know that there are friends, family and so many others who acknowledge that fight, gratefulness, awareness helps them feel less alone.
 And this is precisely what happens when the same people show up virtually year after year.
 A community forms around this simple idea, #kidsgetcancertoo.

-If this will be your first time or your eighth time eating with us… THANK YOU for being a part of our community. ❤️
+If this will be your first time or your ninth time eating with us… THANK YOU for being a part of our community. ❤️

 A little about our team.
 Annette and Alisa are two Minnesota girls who are passionate about righting the wrongs in the world and giving back to those who have given much to them.